US Service Animals vs My Service Animal: 2026 Comparison

 My Service Animal: Best for Global Identification

-My Service Animal focuses on the practical side of being a handler.
+Our Service Animal Registry focuses on the practical side of being a handler.
 Their platform is streamlined for those who likely already have their medical documentation and simply need high-quality identification products or a spot in an international database.

 Key Features & Advantages